stevechanieee/-1-BFloat16/README.md

 ## Julia ##

-Julia is a high-level, high-performance programming language, which was designed for numerical analysis and computational science.
+Among other high-performance programming languages, Julia is a high-level, high-performance programming language, which was designed for numerical analysis and computational science.

 JuliaMath (i.e., mathematics made easy in Julia) defines the BFloat16 data type.

 *Source:https://github.com/JuliaMath/BFloat16s.jl*

-JuliaGPU "is a Github organization created to unify the many packages for programming GPUs in Julia."
-JuliaGPU is also described as a "high-performance GPU programming in a high-level language."
+JuliaGPU "is a Github organization created to unify the many packages for programming GPUs in Julia;" JuliaGPU is also described as a "high-performance GPU programming in a high-level language."

 *Source: https://juliagpu.org*